anomepani/anomepani.github.io/_posts/2019-08-03-make-batch-request-with-rest-api-in-sharepoint-online-sharepoint.md

 However, Create Request header and Payload for making successful Batch Request and Response Parsing is very tricky in SharePoint Online.

+You can also Checkout [BatchUtil Demo](https://www.youtube.com/watch?v=9TbjtS0mzlo) demonstrate Bulk inserts of 1000 items.

 However using [`BatchUtils`](https://github.com/anomepani/sp-rest-util/blob/master/BatchUtils.ts) it is very easy for sharepoint developer to make bacth request easily in Browser and In SPFX Development.

 As per code snippet Pass `rootUrl` and  `batchUrls` as array of request for GET Request.